 1. Explain the merits of switching electronic circuits over non-switched circuits in renewable energy power applications.

-3. Discuss the concepts of zero voltage and zero current switching as used in switched mode power supply converters.
+3. Justify the concepts of zero voltage and zero current switching as used in switched mode power supply converters

 4. Appraise the design implications of the relevant semiconductor physics issues that impinge on the practical use of power semiconductor devices.

-5. Discuss the main issues associated with the use of feedback control loops for switched mode power supplies.
+5. Explain the main issues associated with the use of feedback control loops for switched mode power supplies.

-6. Describe the operational principles of single and three phase PWM inverters.
+6. Explain the operational principles of single and three phase PWM inverters.

-7. Describe power quality issues in renewable energy systems; discuss the use of power electronic systems to alleviate power quality problems.
+7. Classify power quality issues in renewable energy systems; recommend the use of power electronic systems to alleviate power quality problems.

-9. Understand the use of power converters in wind turbines.
+8. Explain the use of power converters in photovoltaic and wind turbine applications.

-10. Discuss and design grid connected converter systems for renewables.
+9. Evaluate and design off-grid and grid connected converter systems for renewables.

 The course content may include the following topics: